-By: Sherry A. Greenberg, PhD, RN, GNP-BC, Hartford Institute for Geriatric Nursing, New York University Rory Meyers College of Nursing
+By: Sherry A. Greenberg, PhD, RN, GNP-BC, FGSA, FNAP, FAANP, FAAN Monmouth University, Marjorie K. Unterberg School of Nursing and Health Studies

 WHY: Any older adult who falls, with or without sustained injury, may develop a fear of falling.
-This may cause curtailment of activities, leading to reduced mobility and physical fitness, and increasing risk of falling and injury (CDC, 2016; Vellas et al., 1997).
-Assessment of fear of falling, followed by appropriate interventions, is crucial to promote independence, function, wellness, and safety of older adults.
+This may cause curtailment of activities, leading to reduced mobility and physical fitness, and increasing risk of falling and injury (CDC, 2021; Vellas et al., 1997).
+Assessment of fear of falling, followed by appropriate interventions, is crucial to promote independence, mobility, function, wellness, and safety of older adults.

 BEST TOOL: The Falls Efficacy Scale-International (FES-I) is a short, easy to administer tool that measures the level of concern about falling during 16 social and physical activities inside and outside the home whether or not the person actually does the activity.
-The level of concern is measured on a four point Likert scale (1=not at all concerned to 4=very concerned) (Yardley et al., 2005).
+The level of concern is measured on a four-point Likert scale (1=not at all concerned to 4=very concerned) (Yardley et al., 2005).
 The FES-I was developed in a collaborative effort with members of the Prevention of Falls Network Europe (ProFaNE), European Committee focused on fall prevention and the psychology of falling.
 The group tested the FES-I using different samples in different countries and translated the tool into several languages.